falconry/falcon/docs/user/install.rst

 In order to provide an extra speed boost, Falcon automatically compiles itself with `Cython <https://cython.org/>`__.
-Wheels containing pre-compiled binaries are available from PyPI for several common platforms (see :ref:`binary_wheels` below for the complete list of the platforms that we target, or simply check `Falcon files on PyPI <https://pypi.org/project/falcon/#files>`__).
+Wheels containing pre-compiled binaries are available from PyPI for the majority of common platforms (see :ref:`binary_wheels` below for the complete list of the platforms that we target, or simply check
+`Falcon files on PyPI <https://pypi.org/project/falcon/#files>`__).

-However, even if a wheel for your platform of choice is not available, you can choose to stick with the generic pure-Python wheel (that ``pip`` should pick automatically), or cythonize Falcon for your environment (see :ref:`instructions below <cythonize>`).
+However, even if a binary build for your platform of choice is not available, you can choose to stick with the generic pure-Python wheel (that ``pip`` should pick automatically), or cythonize Falcon for your environment (see :ref:`instructions below <cythonize>`).